Benzo Detox Center in Missouri

-Benzo addiction also affects sleeping patterns, causing insomnia and unpleasant dreams.
+Benzodiazepine abuse can also cause sleep disturbances such as insomnia and unpleasant dreams.
 Sometimes, individuals who are addicted to benzos may become irritable and show signs of aggression.

-Paranoia is also a common symptom of benzodiazepine addiction.
+Paranoia that is so severe that people could think that the person has a mental illness is also a common symptom of benzodiazepine addiction.
 Some people avoid their families or friends because of guilt or shame regarding their substance use disorder.

-It’s also common for people to “doctor shop”, which involves going from one medical professional to another in search of more pills.
-In other cases, people may steal or ask for their family members’ medications to feed the addiction problem in their lives.
+It’s also common for people to “doctor shop,” which typically involves going from one medical professional to another in search of more pills.
+In other cases, people may steal or ask for their family members’ medications to feed the physical dependence they have on benzodiazepines.

-Individuals who are struggling with a benzo addiction may show signs of addiction through changes in their personalities.
+Individuals who are struggling with benzodiazepine dependence may show signs of addiction through changes in their personalities.
 They may become abnormally irritable and agitated.
 Some may distance themselves from their friends, becoming emotionally withdrawn.

 Those who notice a problem with addiction in their lives may begin to look for a way out.
-Many seek freedom in quitting drug use immediately, without going to treatment.
+Many seek freedom by quitting drug use immediately, without going to treatment.